ldltools/dsl4sc/README.md

 # Summary

 [*dsl4sc*](https://github.com/ldltools/dsl4sc) is a domain-specific language, based on [LDL<sub>f</sub>](https://www.cs.rice.edu/~vardi/), primarily targeted at defining and verifying state transition models for event processing.

 Each model in dsl4sc has the following unique characteristics:

-- It can include the following 3 different sort of declarations:
+- can include the following 3 different sort of declarations:
   - event **protocol**:
     _regular_ pattern of acceptable event sequences
   - logical **property**: